 Dr Charlotte Bishop

 Charlotte’s research interests are broad and inter-disciplinary, crossing the boundaries of socio-legal research into psychology, sociology, philosophy and criminology.
-She is currently researching how the harm of domestic violence, including harm that may be encapsulated under the new criminal offence of coercive and controlling behaviour (Serious Crime Act 2015), could be evidenced in criminal court proceedings.
-She is also currently working on recommendations for reforms to the pre-trial procedures and special measures provisions used in criminal proceedings where the witness is also a victim of domestic violence could be improved, based on the, insufficiently recognised, link between ongoing abuse and trauma.
+Her recent research has been on how the harm of domestic violence, including controlling and coercive behaviour, could be more effectively evidenced in criminal court proceedings, and how courtroom participation could be made safer and more effective for witnesses who are also a victim of domestic violence could be improved.
+Charlotte's research takes a gendered approach to the issue of domestic violence and much of her work is also based upon the insufficiently recognised link between ongoing abuse and trauma.

 Currently Charlotte is involved in the Law Commission's consultation on reform to the law on intimate image abuse, advising the Commission on the overlap between behaviour of this kind and coercive control within an intimate relationship.

 Charlotte is also currently writing up the findings from an SLSA-funded project with Dr Marian Duggan (Kent) which explored the experiences of feminist academics who incorporate gender and intersectional issues and perspectives into their teaching of Criminal Law, Criminology and Criminal Justice modules.
 This research will form part of a larger project aiming to address the gender and other discrimination that is apparent in the Criminal Justice System by looking at the implicit and explicit messages undergraduate students are provided with before they begin their careers.

 Charlotte is happy to supervise PhD students in the areas of feminist theory and gender-based violence, broadly construed to include domestic violence and abuse, coercive control, sexual violence, pornography and intimate image abuse, and the 'rough sex' defence.